 We know that when girls and women gain equal access and opportunity, everyone wins.
 Children are better cared for, families are stronger, and communities are more prosperous.

-Women of child-bearing age gained access to maternal and child health and nutrition services
+469,000 women of child-bearing age gained access to maternal and child health and nutrition services

-Of our microfinance clients globally are female
+70% of our microfinance clients globally are female

 We are blessed to partner with hundreds of philanthropists and advocates and couldn’t do this work without them.
 And we’re able to reach more people because of our highly collaborative local and global partnerships within private and public sectors.